-- compare two varieties, - compare a given variety to all other varieties.
+- compare two varieties. - compare a given variety to all other varieties,

-- compare all candidate varieties to all [candidate + reference] observed varieties - compare all possible pair combinations.
+- compare all candidate varieties to all [candidate + varieties in the variety collection included in the growing trial observed varieties - compare all possible pair combinations.

 1.3.4 GAIA software